CA-Waterboards-OPEETA/Summarize-Demographics/README.md

 3)  Assuming you already have shapefiles (.shp) or geodatabase (.gdb) files for your boundaries of interest, connect to where those files are located by right-clicking on 'Folders' in the Catalog pane again, click on 'Add Folder Connection' and select the relevant folder.
 Drag and drop your boundary file to add to the map.
 For this example, we're using the watershed area boundaries of the Safe Clean Water Program, which funds stormwater projects in Los Angeles County.

+    **Note**: analysis boundaries that are bigger than at least several block groups are most appropriate for use with this tool.
+Boundaries that are smaller will lead to highly uncertain estimates.
+Also, the tool can take some time to process depending on the number of polygons in your boundary file, as well as how big the polygons are.
+A suggested maximum for the number of polygons in your analysis boundary file would be 150.

     <img src="https://github.com/user-attachments/assets/5a328fb1-0ae2-4c57-976b-27d4a2e4785a" alt="Image" width="1372" height="821"/>

 4)  If your analysis boundary is a shapefile (.shp), it needs to be changed into a geodatabase (.gdb) file.
-If your analysis boundary is already a .gdb file, skip to the next step.
-In the Contents pane, right-click on the analysis boundary layer, hover over 'Data', then select 'Export Features'.
-Export the layer to your project geodatabase.
+To identify the type of file, you can hover your cursor over the file in the Catalog pane to view a pop-up window with file information.
+Next to "Type" it will say if the file is a "Shapefile" or "File Geodatabase Feature Class".
+If your analysis boundary is already a geodatabase file, skip to the next step.
+Otherwise, in the Contents pane, right-click on the analysis boundary layer, hover over 'Data', then select 'Export Features'.
+Export the layer to your project geodatabase, called "MyProject1" in this example, and the file will be saved as a .gdb file.

     <img src="https://github.com/user-attachments/assets/5200cb79-fe1c-4c6c-a6c5-6a3997b3021b" alt="Image" width="1374" height="821"/>